dontife/Lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of thev notes taken by [Boluwatife](https://github.com/dontife) for the [lighthouse](https://www.lighthouselabs.ca/) Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Boluwatife](https://github.com/dontife) for the [lighthouse](https://www.lighthouselabs.ca/) Labs Web Development Bootcamp.